krmbzds/stars/README.md

 ## Ruby

+- [asciidoctor/asciidoctor-reducer](https://github.com/asciidoctor/asciidoctor-reducer) - :alembic: A tool to generate a single AsciiDoc document by expanding all the include directives reachable from the parent document.
 - [jekyll/jekyll-compose](https://github.com/jekyll/jekyll-compose) - :memo: Streamline your writing in Jekyll with these commands.
 - [fbernier/tomlrb](https://github.com/fbernier/tomlrb) - A Racc based TOML parser
 - [asciidoctor/jekyll-asciidoc](https://github.com/asciidoctor/jekyll-asciidoc) - :syringe: A Jekyll plugin that converts AsciiDoc source files in your site to HTML pages using Asciidoctor.